glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 Definitions
 -----------

-Asset definitions can be used to add assets that are not already on the list.
-For example, you can add servers, separate laptops from desktops or add absolutely any other equipment you need.
+Asset definitions can be used to add assets that are not natively available.
+For example, you can add servers or laptops separately from the native Computers type.
-Each asset added will behave like any other piece of equipment and will be subject to administration rules, contracts, etc.
+Each custom asset could be configured to behave like any other asset via capacities.

 Create an asset